Pedro Paricio Five Things to Know Pedro Paricio Five Things to Know

 Acrylic on linen

-92.5 x 97 cm
+70 x 60 cm

-Picasso is a significant influence
+Picasso is a Significant Influence

-This connection with the father of Cubism is enhanced by Paricio’s ties to Picasso’s birthplace, Andalusia.
-Paricio’s mother is also from this region of southern Spain and he would spend summers there as child.
-The contemporary artist has expressed a deep affinity for Picasso, evident not only in their approach to appropriation and reinvention of art historical references, but also their shared personal history and culture.
+This connection with the father of Cubism is enhanced by Paricio's ties to Picasso's birthplace, Andalusia.
+Paricio's mother is also from this region of southern Spain and he would spend summers there as child.
+The contemporary artist has expressed a deep affinity for Picasso, evident not only in their approach to appropriation and reinvention of art historical references, but also in their shared personal history and culture.

 Pedro Paricio